mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 ## Tips and Tricks

 Managing secrets effectively in a GitOps setup takes more than just encryption and decryption.
-Here are some tips and tricks I've picked up along the way to streamline the process and keep our secrets safe and sound.
+Here are some tips and tricks I've picked up along the way to streamline the process and keep my secrets safe and sound.

 ### Naming Conventions

 ![Naming convention diagram](naming_convention.png)
 _Naming convention diagram_

-Keeping your secrets safe is the name of the game, and it starts with a solid naming convention and Git configuration.
+Keeping your secrets safe is the name of the game, and it starts with a solid name-ing (see what I did there? 😉) convention and Git configuration.

 In my GitOps repository, I adhere to a fairly strict naming convention for my Kubernetes manifest files.
 Each file follows the `<resource-name>.<resource-type>.yaml` format.
 For example, a `ConfigMap` named `foo` is stored in a file called `foo.configmap.yaml`.